Pam Hogg: Music career

+After concentrating on fashion design during the 1980s, she shifted focus back to music after a brief appearance on stage in Nashville with industrial noise band Pigface in 1990 reaffirmed her love of performing.
+Unexpectedly landing the support act with Debbie Harry in 1993, she formed a new band, Doll, in five days, and in 1994 with the band firmly established, opened for the post punk band The Raincoats.

+In 2003, Hogg was approached by Jarvis Cocker collaborator Jason Buckle to form a "Cramps like band" which would become known as Hoggdoll.
+Using his swamplike Rockabilly sounds as a backdrop, she wrote and recorded 6 tracks in as many weeks and built up an international underground following.
+Her song "Honeyland" was included on the 2006 Girlmonster compilation by Berlin-based Art Riot band Chicks on Speed.

 Fashion career

-Pam Hogg launched her first fashion collection in 1981 while still just in her 20s.
-She was, along with Bodymap, one of the new wave of designers who emerged at the beginning of the 1980s in London.
-Hogg first sold her designs at Hyper Hyper at Kensington Market and later from her own shop in London's West-end always refusing to 'sell out' to the mainstream fashion industry.
+Hogg launched her first fashion collection in 1981 at the age of 30.
+Along with Bodymap, she was part of a new wave of designers who emerged in London at the beginning of the 1980s.
+She first sold her designs at Hyper Hyper at Kensington Market and later from her own shop in the West End, always refusing to "sell out" to the mainstream fashion industry.
 Her collections bore names such as Psychedelic Jungle (1981), Warrior Queen (1989), Best Dressed Chicken in Town, And God Created Woman and Wild Wild Women of the West.